 While AC/DC had enjoyed a lot of success with their previous releases, nothing could have prepared them for the success of "Back in Black".
 The album sold extremely well and gave them their final breakthrough in the US.
-"Back in Black" has today sold around 50 million copies, which makes it one of the best selling albums in the world.
+"Back in Black" has today sold around 50 million copies, which makes it one of the best selling albums in the history of recorded music.

 ...so what is it that makes "Back in Black" such a special album, that so many people love it and worship it?
 First of all it´s one of the few AC/DC albums where each track are killer material and there are no fillers.
 Secondly "Back in Black" is an extremely well produced hard rock album, that is raw enough for the heavy rock audience to love it, but also "polished" enough to reach a mainstream audience.
 Last but not least, it´s an album that shows AC/DC in fine form despite the very recent tragic event.
 They are positively on fire and new frontman Brian Johnson more than passes the test.
 While some of us may prefer the more filthy vocal style of Bon Scott, it´s hard to argue that Brian Johnson isn´t the perfect replacement now that we can´t have Bon Scott singing.